This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - 4 chicken breasts (about 1 1/2 – 2 lbs)

-- Combine all marinade ingredients, except chicken breasts, in a large zip-top bag, add the balsamic vinegar, oil, garlic, honey, Dijon mustard, salt, pepper, parsley, basil, and oregano.
+- To a large zip-top bag, add the balsamic vinegar, oil, garlic, honey, Dijon mustard, salt, pepper, parsley, basil, and oregano.
 Seal and shake to combine.
 Add the chicken and seal.
 (Freezing instructions begin here.)
 Refrigerate for about 2 hours and up to 24 hours to allow chicken to marinate.

-Prepare From Frozen: Defrost using one of these safe thawing methods.
-Cook according to directions.
-Be sure to cook the thawed, marinating chicken as soon as possible so it doesn’t get mushy or tough from over-marinating.
+Prepare From Frozen: Defrost the freezer meal using one of these safe thawing methods.
+Cook the chicken according to Step 3.
+Note: Be sure to cook the thawed chicken as soon as possible so it doesn’t get mushy or tough from over-marinating.